data-tamer2410/data-tamer2410/README.md

 #### **Project Highlights**

+1. **Sentiment Analysis with RNN**
+   Developed a series of recurrent neural network (RNN) models for sentiment analysis of movie reviews from the IMDB dataset, categorizing them as positive or negative.
+Applied multiple architectures, including standard RNN, LSTM, Bidirectional LSTM, and Deep Bidirectional LSTM (DBRNN).
+Achieved a highest accuracy of 89.53% with the BRNN LSTM model.
+   - *Technologies*: Keras, Numpy, Matplotlib, SciKit-Learn

-1. **Fashion MNIST Classifier 2.0**
+2. **Fashion MNIST Classifier 2.0**
    Enhanced the image classification model for the Fashion MNIST dataset by implementing custom CNNs, VGG16 feature extraction, and fine-tuning pre-trained models.
 Integrated previous work on a simpler fully connected classifier to further boost performance.
    - *Technologies*: Keras, SciKit-Learn, Numpy, Matplotlib

-2. **Fashion MNIST Classifier**
+3. **Fashion MNIST Classifier**
    Designed a neural network using Keras and Optuna for image classification on the Fashion MNIST dataset.
 Achieved 93.24% accuracy on training data and 88.3% on testing data, showcasing the ability to meet and exceed model performance goals through meticulous hyperparameter tuning.
    - *Technologies*: Keras, Optuna, TensorFlow, SciKit-Learn, Numpy, Matplotlib

-3. **Handwritten Digit Recognition**
+4. **Handwritten Digit Recognition**
    Created a neural network for the MNIST dataset with 92.4% accuracy, achieving precise digit recognition through advanced preprocessing and model evaluation techniques.
    - *Technologies*: TensorFlow, Keras, SciKit-Learn, Numpy, Matplotlib

-4. **Accelerometer Activity Classification**
+5. **Accelerometer Activity Classification**
    Built a human activity classifier using Random Forest and k-NN to distinguish between activities, demonstrating potential applications in health monitoring and smart devices.
    - *Technologies*: SciKit-Learn, Optuna, Pandas, Numpy, Matplotlib, Seaborn

-5. **MovieLens Recommender System**
-   Developed a recommendation model using collaborative filtering, achieving personalized recommendations through extensive data processing and model tuning.
-   - *Technologies*: Surprise, Optuna, Pandas, Numpy, Scipy, Matplotlib

 [Portfolio Link](https://github.com/data-tamer2410/Data-Science-Portfolio) – See more projects with in-depth descriptions, methodologies, and code.

 ---